aaronshikh/Impact-of-Rock-Climbing-on-Bird-Populations/README.md

 ## Results

-All modeling approaches consistently showed that **environmental and physical cliff characteristics** were the primary predictors of avian Community Conservation Value (CCV), while **human climbing activity had minimal effect**.
+All modeling approaches consistently showed that environmental and physical cliff characteristics were the primary predictors of avian Community Conservation Value (CCV), while human climbing activity had minimal effect.

 - **Linear and stepwise regression** identified *Aspect* (cliff direction) and, to a lesser extent, *Climbers_Present* and *Total_Climbing_Routes* as weakly significant predictors, but overall model fit was low.
 - **Regularized models** reinforced these results: